 On 17 April 2019, two adult beavers from Scotland were released into an enclosure in Cropton Forest, North Yorkshire as part of a five-year scientific trial.
 Find out more and discover what the beavers have been up to recently.

-2 July 2020: We are delighted that the beavers have become parents again, with one adorable kit!
-The pair already have two kits from last summer who are mucking in and helping to care for their new sibling.
-Video captured at the beaver site shows the new arrival settling in with the family:
+July 2020: We are delighted that the beavers have become parents again!
+The pair already have two kits from last summer, who are mucking in and helping bring up the baby.
+Video captured at the beaver site shows the new arrival settling in with the family.

 Why Cropton Forest?